Southern Discomfort Roller Derby: Men's Roller Derby Association Suspensions

 Various league members were suspended from the MRDA in 2019 following sexual assault and harassment allegations.

 Following investigation of the allegations, Savage Hun faced a three game suspension and a year of probation based on the Code Of Conduct violations assessed from two victim statements.
-Chris Horn (derby name Horndog), Rolling Thunder and Matthew Sutton (Sutton Impact) were banned from the MRDA for 2 years.
+Horndog, Rolling Thunder and Sutton Impact were banned from the MRDA for 2 years.
 Ballistic Whistle was placed on probation for 1 year from the point of reinstatement to any MRDA league.